 Let New Method Wellness help you draw out your loved ones

-New Method Wellness is a premier dual diagnosis center in San Juan Capistrano, CA. Unique to New Method Wellness is their 2:1 staff-to-client ratio, meaning that every client who seeks treatment will receive double attention from distinguished therapists who specialize in addiction treatment.
-Clients receive comprehensive, integrated care with holistic therapy that aims to heal the mind, body and spirit.
+New Method Wellness is a premier dual diagnosis center in San Juan Capistrano, CA. Unique to New Method Wellness is its 3:1 staff-to-client ratio, meaning that every client who seeks treatment will receive double attention from distinguished therapists who specialize in addiction treatment.
+Clients receive comprehensive, integrated care with holistic therapy that aims to heal the mind, body, and spirit.
 Dually accredited by JACHO and CARF International, New Method Wellness is committed to delivering superb client-centered care that yields high success rates and long-term recovery.

 Need to speak to someone?
 Call 866.951.1824 for assistance today!

 See why Dr. Phil recommends New Method Wellness!